Full Italian Via Francigena: Bourg St Pierre-Rome

-Your walk today takes you along the “rus”, ancient irrigation channels built between the 13th and 15th centuries.
-Engineering masterpieces, they were built to provide irrigation on the dry, south-facing slopes and utilized water from melting glaciers.
-Some of these “rus” are still in use today, but many were abandoned.
+Today’s walk follows the ‘rus’, ancient irrigation channels built between the 13th and 15th centuries.
+Engineering masterpieces, they provided irrigation on the dry, south-facing slopes and utilised water from melting glaciers.
+Some of these ‘rus’ are still in use today, but many were abandoned.
 Follow these channels until they give way to a steep downhill trail into Aosta.

 The town of Aosta is the principal town of the Aosta Valley and where the inhabitants speak both French and Italian.
 The ancient town walls of Augusta Prætoria Salassorum are still almost intact in their entirety.
-The Roman Forum also remains and this building is annexed to the cathedral that was built in the 4th century, but replaced in the 11th century with a new edifice.
+The Roman Forum also remains, and this building is annexed to the cathedral that was built in the 4th century but replaced in the 11th century with a new edifice.

 Founded in 1982 next to the Roman bridge, on the structure of an ancient roman building along the Via Francigena, now a comfortable hotel.

-For the next few days, as well as following the Via Francigena, you will also follow the “Chemins de Vignobles” a wine trail that takes you through local vineyards.
-In the past this area was heavily fortified by castles and today you will encounter three, Quart at the highest point, Nus, located on a cliff and Fenis at the bottom of the valley.
+For the next few days, as well as following the Via Francigena, you will also follow the ‘Chemins de Vignobles’ a wine trail that takes you through local vineyards.
+In the past this area was heavily fortified by castles and today you will encounter three, Quart at the highest point, Nus, located on a cliff, and Fenis, that you can see from a distance.

-On the Via Francigena route today you continue to be surrounded with a backdrop of high mountains and you will also pass vineyards and orchards.
+The route continues to be surrounded by a backdrop of high mountains and you will pass by vineyards and orchards.
 Near the beginning of today’s walk on the hillside above, Cly Castle can be seen from a distance.
 This is the first of many castles that can be seen along the route today.
 The River Evançon flows through the bottom of the valley whilst the imposing and majestic Verrès Castle stands at the entrance to a side valley called Val d’Ayas.
-This fortress has walls that are 2m thick and can only be reached on foot.
+This fortress has walls that are 2 metres thick and can only be reached on foot.

-Tonight will be spent in a hotel in the small town of Verrès overlooked by pretty hills and located close to the Parco Regionale del Mont Avic.
+Tonight, will be spent in the small town of Verrès overlooked by the hills and located close to the Parco Regionale del Mont Avic.

-Today you will discover many interesting sights, starting with the Echallod Bridge, built by the Romans and which spans over the Dora Baltea River enabling you and other pilgrims and travellers to continue on the road to Rome.
-Next see the Bard Fortress which now houses the Museum of the Alps, and originally built in the 10th century.
+There are many interesting sights to discover today, starting with the Echallod Bridge, built by the Romans and which spans the Dora Baltea River enabling you and other pilgrims and travellers to continue on the road to Rome.
+Next, see Bard Fortress which houses the Museum of the Alps, and was originally built in the 10th century.
 The town of Bard has been voted ‘one of the most beautiful in Italy’ due to its houses with frescoed facades.
 This afternoon you will begin to follow an original consular Roman road called the Via Delle Gallie.
 Passing through Donnas this town is famous for its vineyards and it’s possible to visit a winery whilst here.

-Enter Pont St Martin, your destination for this section of Via Francigena and a pretty village located on the border between Valle d’Aosta and Piedmont.
-Famed for its Roman bridge of the same name you may wander through the streets and appreciate this strategic gateway to the Alps from Italy.
+Enter Pont Saint Martin, your destination for this section of Via Francigena and a pretty village located on the border between Valle d’Aosta and Piedmont.
+Famed for its Roman bridge of the same name.
+Take a wander through the streets and appreciate this strategic gateway to the Alps.

 The hotel offers services designed to accommodate the best possible customer.
 The traditional and international flavors of our restaurant are also available.

-On your walk this morning you truly experience this region’s beauty as you pass through little villages and wooded hills.
-As you cross over the border into Piedmont you will follow the banks of the Dora Baltea River and pass by Montalto Dora Castle, a huge fortress with magnificent towers that dates back to the 12th century.
+This walk showcases this region’s beauty as you pass through little villages and wooded hills.
+Crossing over the border into Piedmont the path follows the banks of the Dora Baltea River and passes by Montalto Dora Castle, a huge fortress with magnificent towers that date back to the 12th century.

-In many of the towns and villages you pass there are important remains from both medieval and Roman times.
-Your destination today, Ivrea, used to be protected by its medieval walls and divided into “rioni”, which were town quarters in Roman times.
+In many of the towns and villages, there are important remains from both medieval and Roman times.
+The destination today, Ivrea, used to be protected by its medieval walls and divided into ‘rioni’, which were town quarters in Roman times.
 This town also has a man-made canal constructed in 1498 and stretching all the way to Vercelli.
 It was built in order to irrigate the surrounding rice crops.
-You may also wish to visit Ivrea Cathedral, originally a church that was built in the 4th century, and in 1000 AD was rebuilt in the Romanesque style.
+There’s the opportunity to visit Ivrea Cathedral, originally a church that was built in the 4th century, and in 1000 AD was rebuilt in the Romanesque style.

 In a prestigious building, with the greatest attention paid to every detail, spazio[bianco] offers six rooms with an excellent quality/price ratio, besides a welcoming and professional management, a relaxing ambiance and the highest standard of services.

-The second part of your walking day offers exquisite views over the valley and before long the crystalline Lake Viverone glistening in the distance.
+The second part of the walk offers exquisite views over the valley and before long the crystalline Lake Viverone glistening in the distance.
 The lake is also an important archaeological site and during the Bronze Age villages made of stilt houses were present here.
 It’s possible to spot birdlife such as coots, grebes and mallards.
 Perhaps have dinner overlooking the lake this evening.

 The Royal Hotel is a modern building situated in Lido di Viverone.

-You are able to appreciate this stunning lake even more this morning as the route takes you alongside.
-Perhaps you will see local wildlife such as coots, grebes and mallards.
-Continue on through a wooded area before heading over one of the last hills before you reach the Padana Plain below, also known as the Po River Plain.
+Leaving the peaceful shores of Lake Viverone and the town centre this morning, the path heads through a wooded area and over one of the last hills before reaching the Padana Plain below, also known as the Po River Plain.
 This area stretches 400 miles wide in an east-west direction and is an important agricultural area in Italy.

-Santhia, where you will spend the night, is at an important junction on the Via Francigena as it is where two branches join; one that goes to the Gran San Bernardo Pass and the other towards the Susa Valley, the longest in Italy.
+Santhia, is an important junction on the Via Francigena as it is where two branches join; one that goes to the Gran San Bernardo Pass and the other towards the Susa Valley, the longest in Italy.
 You are now in the heart of Piedmont.

-The initial stage of your walk today takes you along tracks through the flat plains and in sight of an expanse of fields water-logged for the rice cultivation.
-There is a complex network of water channels as rice has been cultivated here for over 300 years and the countryside is broken up by large brick red farmhouses, framed by rows of poplars.
+The initial stage of the walk today goes along tracks through the flat plains and in sight of an expanse of fields water-logged for rice cultivation.
+There is a complex network of water channels as rice has been cultivated here for over 300 years and the countryside is broken up by large red-brick farmhouses, framed by rows of poplars.
 In the spring the flooding of the paddy fields results in an area that resembles a large lake, which on clear days mirrors the snow-capped Alps.

-Settle into your B&B in the town of Vercelli with its medieval Cavour Square surrounded by ancient houses.
+In Vercelli explore its medieval Cavour Square surrounded by ancient houses.
 Be sure to visit the Basilica of St Andrew, a masterpiece of Gothic architecture.

-Walk out of Vercelli and through the countryside before arriving at the banks of the River Sesia.
-As you cross the border from Piedmont into Lombardy you are getting closer and closer to Rome.
-The area here becomes wooded and you will also walk through the village of Palestro, which is located on the banks of the river.
-Here you leave the river behind and make your way to Robbio, a place that was settled in Neolithic times.
-Take the train (15 mins, payable locally) to Mortara, with its historical palio dating back to 1400.
+Walk from Vercelli through the countryside and arrive at the banks of River Sesia.
+Crossing the border from Piedmont into Lombardy you are getting closer and closer to Rome.
+The area here becomes wooded and the walk goes through the historic village of Palestro, which is located on the banks of the river.
+Leaving the river behind and the route continues to Robbio, a place that was settled in Neolithic times.

 Fantastic hotel and restaurant with comfortable rooms and friendly service.

-You will see the countryside of the Pavese Plain where farmhouses dot the way along the wide cultivated fields and rice paddies.
+Walking through the flat countryside of the Pavese Plain where farmhouses dot the way along the wide cultivated fields and rice paddies.
 There are barely any trees and the ‘cavi’ irrigation waterways divide up the landscape.
-This area is also the home of the local delicacy “Salame d’Oca” (goose salami).
-The raising of geese is a very ancient tradition here and was inspired by the numerous Jewish communities in the Lomellina region as this was an alternate to pork products.
-This is a good area to raise geese due to the widespread availability of natural fresh water springs and the presence of abundant tender grasses.
+This area is home of the local delicacy ‘Salame d’Oca’ (goose salami).
+The raising of geese is a very ancient tradition here and was inspired by the numerous Jewish communities in the Lomellina region as this was an alternative to pork products.
+This is a good area to raise geese due to the widespread availability of natural freshwater springs and the presence of abundant tender grasses.

 Located by the ancient pilgrimage route of Via Francigena, Il Pino is set in a building from 1890 with frescoed ceilings.

-The beginning of today’s walk takes you over a fertile plain with countryside that is stunning in its raw simplicity.
-The landscape here does not have the majesty of the Alps or the vivid colours of Tuscany, but you will be inspired by the unobstructed shifts of light as the day progresses.
-This area is a major producer of rice, so you will walk alongside many rice paddies with farms standing like oasis amidst them.
+Today’s walk begins passing over a fertile plain with the countryside that is stunning in its raw simplicity.
+The landscape here does not have the majesty of the Alps or the vivid colours of Tuscany, but the unobstructed shifts of light as the day progresses are inspiring.
+This area is another major producer of rice, the route follows alongside many rice paddies with farms standing like an oasis amidst them.

 Hotel Excelsior has a central location in the Railway Station Square, just a short walk from the historical centre of Pavia.
 Our peaceful rooms either overlook the square or a private courtyard.

-This morning you transfer to Lambrinia (20 mins), which takes its name from the River Lambro, your path then crosses the River Po.
-Amazingly this is the very same place where Sigeric the Serious crossed many thousands of years ago!
+Lambrinia takes its name from the River Lambro, your path then crosses the River Po.
+Amazingly this is the very same place where Sigeric the Serious crossed many thousands of years ago.
 He was the Archbishop of Canterbury from 990 to 994 and his return pilgrimage along the Via Francigena from Rome to Canterbury is recorded in a manuscript in the British Museum in London.

 A lovely B&B right in the heart of the city with great views over the Piazza de Cavalli.
 Clean and comfortable rooms and friendly, helpful hosts.

 Continue your route on the Via Francigena.
 Take time to first explore the Piazza Cavalli, to admire the facade of the town hall Il Gotico (dating from 1281) with its five pink marble arches.
-The Duomo di Piacenza, is avaluable example of Norther-Italian Romanesque architecture, with a Veronese pink marbel and gilted stone facade.
+The Duomo di Piacenza, is a valuable example of Norther-Italian Romanesque architecture, with a Veronese pink marble and gilded stone facade.

 Today it is wise to avoid the official route as it runs along the extremely busy Via Emilia.
 Take the trail that runs parallel with it which will take you along the relaxing landscapes of the Po River plain.
 Towards the end of your walk today you will begin to encounter some undulating trails as you are now approaching the foothills of the Apennines.
 Reach Carpaneto, which is a small town set within these foothills.